Watch This Video to Understand your disease, its Ayurvedic Diagnosis and Know How Ayurveda Treats it effectively

 Ayurveda is the only means to cure diabetic retinopathy naturally.
 Its therapies and medicines are derived from medicinal herbs that work on the damaged nerves and vessels in the most natural way.

-Panchakarma therapies like Tharpana, Netradhara, and Lepa offer the best treatment for diabetic retinopathy.
+Panchakarma therapies like Tharpana, Netradhara, and Lepa are the best diabetic retinopathy treatment in ayurveda.
 They work more effectively if the patient adopts the suggested diet modifications and lifestyle changes.

 Panchakarma therapies along with diet and lifestyle changes are considered as the best Ayurvedic treatment for diabetic retinopathy.
 The herbal medicines administered along with these therapies effectively control the symptoms and damage from diabetes.
 If followed under an experienced doctor’s guidance it cures the diabetic retinopathy permanently.

-The Ayurvedic treatment for diabetic retinopathy can treat the condition to the last extent.
+The diabetic retinopathy treatment in ayurveda can treat the condition to the last extent.
 The medicines and therapies can control and reverse the damage to a larger extent provided it is not too late to treat the eyes.
 Patients are advised to start treatment as soon as they are diagnosed with the problem, delays can lead to irreversible damages to the visual power.